-Cryptographic algorithms can be categorized into three classes: Hash functions, Symmetric and Asymmetric algorithms.
-This article sheds light on their differences, purpose and main fields of application.
+Cryptographic algorithms can be categorized into three classes: hash functions, symmetric, and asymmetric algorithms.
+This article sheds light on their differences, purposes, and main fields of application.

 1. Security Services

 A lot of security services such as confidentiality, integrity, authentication, and non-repudiation can be provided by using cryptographic algorithms.

 Confidentiality serves the purpose of ensuring that information is not revealed to unauthorized entities.
 Confidentiality is achieved by transforming the understandable information into a state that is unintelligible except to authorized entities.
 This transformation mechanism is called encryption.
 Decryption of unintelligible data is performed to restore it to its original state.
 Both symmetric and asymmetric algorithms can provide encryption.
 Confidentiality is not only important for data at rest but also for network communication data.